gemrb/gemrb.github.io/Debugging-with-a-VM.md

 ```
 - Open the file by clicking on it in Dolphin, the file manager.
 Find and set
 `GamePath` to point to where you copied or mounted the game data (eg. `~/bg2`)
-  - See [Manpage] for other settings
+  - See [Manpage.md] for other settings

 ## Running GemRB in the debugger